 This is the final act.
 When a user types in a search query, the search engine scans its index and uses complex algorithms to determine which pages best answer that query.
 Those pages are then arranged in order of relevance in the search results.

-• What this means for you: The algorithms are constantly changing and weigh hundreds of factors, from your site’s loading speed to your brand’s reputation.
-SEO is the ongoing work of aligning your website with these quality factors.
+What this means for you: The algorithms are constantly changing and weigh hundreds of factors, from your site's loading speed to your brand's reputation.
+In 2025, Google ran three major core updates (March, June, and December), each one recalibrating how quality and authority are assessed.
+SEO is the ongoing work of aligning your website with these quality factors – and increasingly, of making your content visible not just in ranked results, but inside AI-generated answers above them.

-Chapter 2: The Three Pillars of SEO: The Foundation of Your Search Success
+The Four Pillars of SEO: The Foundation of Your Search Success

-All SEO work is built on three interconnected pillars.
-You cannot achieve long-term success by neglecting any one of them.
+All SEO work is built on four interconnected pillars.
+You cannot achieve long-term success by neglecting any one of them – and in 2026, the fourth pillar is no longer optional.

 Pillar #1: Technical SEO (The Foundation of Your House)